First Year Entry RN to BSN

 A UW Bothell and Everett Community College Nursing Partnership

-Students who complete the program graduate with two degrees: An Associate in Nursing Degree from the Everett Community College Nursing Program and a Bachelor of Science in Nursing Degree from the UW Bothell.
+Students who complete the program graduate with two degrees and completion of RN licensure; An Associate in Nursing Degree from the Everett Community College Nursing Program in preparation for RN licensure, and a Bachelor of Science in Nursing Degree from the UW Bothell.